 OK, so this is the hard bit.
 You usually have to play with a member to get a round here and there aren't many of those based in the UK.
-However, keep your eyes open as there are sometimes charity days where you can pay to enter a team, Variety hold an annual day with rugby legends, as do the Prince and Princess of Wales hospice.
+However, keep your eyes open as there are sometimes charity days where you can pay to enter a team, Variety hold an annual day with rugby legends and there is normally one other charity day every year.
 This is an expensive option but the money goes to a good cause which means you can persuade yourself/loved one at home that this really is doing a bit of work for charity rather than just a chance to play one of the most exclusive courses in Europe!

 Frankly if you are lucky enough to land a round here then you shouldn't worry too much about where else to play as there is so much good golf around.
 The Carrick at Loch Lomond is nearby, and also has good accommodation deals in place.
 Just over an hour to the south you have the Ayrshire coast, with Western and Glasgow Gailes nearby, complemented by Turnberry, Dundonald, Prestwick and Troon.
 Venture inland and you could happily combine a trip with Gleneagles or even the Fife courses with a bit more of a trek.
 There are many combinations and you could easily manage a dream trip if you get an invite.
 While it is unlikely that you would look to base yourself at Loch Lomond for a whole trip given the geographic spread, if you do get the chance to stay overnight in the top class accommodation here it would be rude to say no!

 Loch Lomond Golf Club